ptitSeb/box64/docs/README.md

 Notes about Vulkan
 ----

-Box64 wrap Vulkan libraries.
-But note that it as only been tested with a RX550 card, some extensions may be missing depending on your graphic card.
+Box64 wraps Vulkan libraries, but note that it as only been tested with a RX550 card, some extensions may be missing depending on your graphics card.

 ----

 Final word
 ----

-I want to thank everyone who has contributed to box64 developpement.
+I want to thank everyone who has contributed to box64 development.
 There are many ways to contribute: code contribution, financial, hardware and advertisement!
 So, in no particular order, I want to thank:
  * For their major code contribution: rajdakin, mogery